Grant from the Ontario’s Seniors Community Grant Program Supports Project

 This project will engage 12-15 culturally Deaf seniors as actors and stagehands in the production of humourous and educational theatrical vignettes that illustrate daily barriers they face in hearing society.
-Two performances, followed by discussions and a question-answer period with audience, will take place in March 2020 at THE BOX, H’art Centre’s inclusive performing arts space in downtown Kingston.
+A performances followed by discussions and a question-answer period with audience will take place in THE BOX, H’art Centre’s inclusive performing arts space in downtown Kingston.
 Please watch our event page for times and details.

 The idea was born, said Porter, after she met Marc Heyez, a playwright who was born Deaf.
 “I’m excited that he trusted H’art Centre to help share his vision for this project and to help build a creative team with the capacity to stage the production, and hopefully, others for years to come.”

 We would like to thank the Ministry for Seniors and Accessibility: